 2. Throw Away Potentially Contaminated Items

-Most of these items would be in the bathrooms, especially if the COVID-positive member was using T&B. It would be a good idea to throw out and replace any items used, such as toothbrushes, toothpaste, mouthwash, dental floss, toilet paper, etc.
+Most of these items would be in the bathrooms, especially if the COVID-positive member used T&B. It would be a good idea to throw out and replace any items used, such as toothbrushes, toothpaste, mouthwash, dental floss, toilet paper, etc.

 3. Thoroughly Clean the Rooms